May 7, 2019

 When the three landmarks have been determined, the optical tracking sensor tracks the Tracer Tool as it is brushed around the landmarks on the facial, lingual, occlusal surfaces in a manner similar applying etching or bonding solutions.
 The software shows the number of points contacted as a percentage (Fig. 7).

-the Tracer-Tool calibrated.
+The Tracer-Tag and the Tracer-Tool are attached,the Tracer-Tool calibrated.
 The software shows the number of points contacted as a percentage.

 Calibration of the Drill